aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 {{< toc >}}

-## All Foundation Team Members
+## All foundation team members

-### Understanding Your Team's Initial Development Environment
+### Understanding your team's initial development environment

 Since your team will need to experiment, develop, and perform early testing of changes to foundation resources and may need to reproduce issues as you support other teams using the environment, your team also needs a development environment.